GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 1. Launch the iTunes application and select your device.
 2. Open File Sharing in the left sidebar and select Galileo in the Apps list to view a list of the files exported within the app on your iOS device.
 3. Select the file you want to copy to your computer from the Documents list and click the "Save to.." button.
-4. Locate the folder on your computer to which you want to copy selected file and click the Open button.
+4. Locate the folder on your computer to which you want to copy a selected file and click the Open button.
 The selected files will be copied to your computer immediately.

 #### Hidden Settings

-Hidden settings are tweaks which have been developed to adapt the behaviour and appearance of the application to your specific way of use.
+Hidden settings are tweaks which have been developed to adapt the behavior and appearance of the application to your specific way of use.
 To access them, just go to the system Settings, scroll down and find the Galileo in the app list.
 The following additional settings are available for Galileo:

 * **Allow overzoom on map**.
 If enabled, the map can be zoomed closer than the scale allows.